 The term “solid rotor” refers to a disc that has no vents.
 This type of brake rotor was the standard for many years, and can still be found on some vehicles today (although more often as a rear brake rotor).
 The downside to this rotor is its inability to efficiently dissipate the heat created from the braking process.
 Heat is the enemy of proper braking, as excessive heat can cause the brake pads to lose their friction capability, resulting in brake fade.

 Vented brake discs were developed to combat this issue; these brake rotors have cooling fins placed in between the two sides of the disc.
 These fins allow for air to flow through the disc aiding in the cooling process, resulting in reduced brake fade and better heat dissipation.
 Vented discs are now widely used, and are the most common type of brake rotor found in the front of modern vehicles.

 Drilled and Slotted Brake Rotors

 Drilled brake rotors have a series of holes drilled through the rotor surface.
 This means there is actually less surface material for the brake pad to grab.
 Drilled rotors can also be prone to cracking since they are inherently weaker than a brake rotor with a solid face.
 Slotted brake rotors are also known to wear brake pads down much more quickly than other rotor types as the slots tend to shave the brake pad surface.
-Another downside to each of these types of brake rotors is mud and dirt can actually become lodged inside the slots or holes.
-For these reasons they are not recommended for use in off-road applications.
+Another downside to each of these types of brake rotors is that mud and dirt can lodge inside the slots or holes.
+For these reasons, they are not recommended for use in off-road applications.